ibm-cloud-docs/vpc/limitations.md

 ## Network restrictions
 {: #network-restrictions}

-* Multi-zone regions - A security group can’t reference another security group in a different zone in the same region.

-* VPN - A VPN gateway serves only subnets that are in the zone in which the VPN is created.
-For more information, see [About VPN](/docs/vpc?topic=vpc-using-vpn).

 * *z/OS - Experimental* Deleting a subnet through the user interface might not work as expected when you delete an existing VPC.
 You can use the command `ibmcloud is subnet-delete` as the workaround.